pdefusco/CDE_Innovation_Lab/step_by_step_guides/english/part_01_spark.md

-# Part 1: Spark in CDE
+# Part 1: Apache Spark in CDE

+### A Brief Introduction to Spark

+Apache Spark is an open-source, distributed processing system used for big data workloads.
+It has gained extreme popularity as the go-to engine for interactive Data Analysis and the deployment of Production Data Engineering and Machine Learning pipelines at scale.

+In CDE you can use Spark to explore data interactively via CDE Sessions or deploy batch data engineering pipelines via CDE Jobs.

 ### Lab 1: Run PySpark Interactive Session

-You can explore data interactively in CDE Sessions.

 Navigate to the CDE Home Page and launch a PySpark Session.
 Leave default settings intact.